rails/rails/guides/source/engines.md

 | `ActiveSupport::TestCase`            | `active_support_test_case`           |
 | `i18n`                               | `i18n`                               |

-## Configuration hooks
+### Available Configuration Hooks

-These are the available configuration hooks.
-They do not hook into any particular framework, but instead they run in context of the entire application.
+Configuration hooks do not hook into any particular framework, but instead they run in context of the entire application.

 | Hook                   | Use Case                                                                           |
 | ---------------------- | ---------------------------------------------------------------------------------- |